realbigplugins/woocommerce-bulk-discount/readme.txt

 Contributors: Rene Puchinger
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=6VEQ8XXK6B3UE
 Tags: woocommerce, bulk, discount
-Requires at least: 3.5
+Requires at least: 3.6
-Tested up to: 4.1.1
+Tested up to: 4.5.2
-Stable tag: 2.3.1
+Stable tag: 2.4.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Apply fine-grained bulk discounts to items in the shopping cart with this WooCommerce extension.
+Apply fine-grained bulk discounts to items in the shopping cart.

 == Description ==

 WooCommerce Bulk Discount makes it possible to apply fine-grained bulk discounts to items in the shopping cart, depending on the ordered quantity and on the specific product.

-WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.3.x.
+**WooCommerce Bulk Discount is compatible with WooCommerce 2.0.x to 2.6.x.**

 Let us examine some examples of usage.